dchipping/lahm-track/README.md

-# Visual Multi-Object Tracking using Learned Appearance History Management (LAHM)
+# Multi-Object Tracking using Learned Appearance History Management (LAHM)
-### A reinforcement learning framework for training and evaluating Apperance History Management agents in a multi-object visual tracking context:
+### A reinforcement learning framework for training and evaluating Apperance History Management agents in a multi-object tracking context:
 - `/experiments`: Evaluation scripts for running agents in the tracker on MOT Challenge datasets.
-- `/mot-gallery-agent`: Package for training apperance management agents using variety of modern Reinforcement Learning methods.
+- `/ahm-agent`: Package for training apperance history management (AHM) agents using variety of modern Reinforcement Learning methods.
 - `/tools`: Results analysis tooling and visulisation scripts for qualatative analysis.
 - `/docs`: Research report and additional material webpage.